What Is a Hosted Contact Center? (Benefits & How It Works)

 How a Hosted Contact Center Works

 A hosted contact center outsources your customer communication infrastructure to a third-party service provider.
-Instead of owning and maintaining your own hardware and software, you rent access to it from the provider’s secure data center or cloud platform.
+So instead of owning and maintaining your own hardware and software, you rent access to it from the provider’s secure data center or cloud platform.

-Here’s what’s included and you need to run a hosted service:
+Here’s what you need to run a hosted service:

 Hosted VoIP System - Diagram